To test if the installation succeeds, run the command docker -version. If you see a version number, everything is good to go to the next step.

 Next step, we install Yarn for the people who are using Yarn.
 If you want to use npm, you can skip this step.

-/opt/ng so we know the directory where everything will be copied to with the
+We set our WORKDIR to /opt/ng so we know the directory where everything will be copied to with the COPY line.

 RUN npm install